Pied-billed Grebe Foitheach Gob-Alabhreac Podilymbus podiceps

-Five county records upto the end of 2013, with four records from 1997 to 2000 possibly involving the same individual.
+Five county records up to the end of 2020, with four records from 1997 to 2000 possibly involving the same individual.

 2010 Little Island, from 10th December until 3rd February 2011.

 2000 Lough Aderra, 24th October to 8th November.

 1999 Rostellan Lake, Cork Harbour, adult, January to 20th April.
 Presumed returning individual.

 1998 Rostellan Lake, Cork Harbour, adult, 29th June into 1999.